- Central chiller capacity 40 ton to 500Ton

 Whereas, the Air-Cooled Central Chiller just needs a current of ambient air.

 Water-Cooled Central Chiller is usually cheap and more efficient as compared to the Air-Cooled one.
-However, it has a disadvantage of consuming extra water.
+However, it has the disadvantage of consuming extra water.

 When we consider the environmental conditions, Air Cooled Central Chiller is the right fit.